Savannah Prez Shows Off Sculpted Body & Flaunts Cleavage In Sexy Workout Set

 Had an amazing few days away from home ???? perfect what I needed after everything that has been going on lately.. (so done with all the panic-mongers)????????
 When going on a trip it’s always a bit more challenging to stick to my plan & simply fuel my body with enough protein.
 That’s why I always carry my protein shakes with me everywhere I go, makes it a lot easier to hit my protein intake for the day.
 Do you take your supps with you on a trip? ☺️ ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ My favourite @ehplabs vegan flavors; strawberry milk & salted caramel ????
 (Discountcode “Sav10”)

-Savannah paired her bra with a tiny pair of spandex shorts that had a daringly short cut that showcased her sculpted legs.
-The garment boasted a thick band that was worn directly below her navel, and it helped to accentuate her tiny waist and midsection.
+She paired the bra with a tiny pair of spandex shorts that had a daringly short cut, showcasing her sculpted legs.
+The garment boasted a thick band that was worn directly below her navel, which helped accentuate her tiny waist and midsection.
 Savannah also sported a pair of ankle socks and white sneakers that had red and black checkers on the soles.

-The social media star appeared to be jewelry-free and wore held a royal blue blender bottle in her right hand.
-She styled her brunette tresses with a side part and wore her hair down and straight.
-The fitness model’s hair tumbled over her shoulder and back, and she completed her look with a beautiful makeup application.
-Savannah’s look appeared to include defined brows, eyeliner, mascara, blush, and lipgloss.
+The social media star appeared to be jewelry-free and held a royal blue blender bottle in her right hand.
+She styled her brunette tresses in a side part and wore her hair down and straight.
+Her tresses tumbled over her shoulder and back.
+She completed her look with a beautiful makeup application, which appeared to include defined brows, eyeliner, mascara, blush, and lipgloss.

-In the caption of the update, Savannah told fans that she had a fantastic few days away home, noting that it’s always harder to stick to a good eating regimen when she’s traveling.
+In the caption, Savannah told her fans that she had a fantastic few days away home, noting that it’s always harder to stick to a good eating regimen when she’s traveling.
 She also plugged protein shakes from EHPlabs and included a discount code.

-The post has earned Savannah over 12,000 likes and 170 comments from fans.
+The post has earned her over 12,000 likes and 170 comments from fans so far.

 “I am glad you enjoyed your little getaway, you deserve the best!
 You work so hard Savannah!
 So great pic ☺️you look so strong,” one social media user raved.

-“You are so beautiful,” a second fan added.
+“You are so beautiful,” added a second fan.